 The Mathspeak project is a partnership between European educational practitioners and the creators of educational materials.
-Funded by the European Commission, this project aims to provide non-native language speaking students with the means by which they can do maths better.
+Funded by the European Commission, this project will develop free learning materials that teachers can use to help non-native language students succeed at maths.

 What Mathspeak will provide